Healthcare is a unique issue affecting all of us each day of our lives. For that reason, it is of paramount importance to every American.

 There’s A Better Way.

-When it comes to fixing our broken healthcare system, I’ll bring the experience of a leader and the compassion of a doctor to Washington.
+When it comes to fixing our broken healthcare system, I’ll bring the experience of a leader and the compassion of a doctor to Washington, always putting patients first.